 - The majority of regulations pertain to individual labour relationships.

-- At present, collective labour relationships do not play a vital role.
+- At present, collective labour relationships do not play a vital role in employment law.

 - The regulations are fairly simple, but the authorities have significant power.

 - Local legislation has a significant influence on employment relationships.

 What do you consider unique to those doing business in your country?